Laura Bryan, Ph.D.

 About Me

 Laura Bryan is the inaugural T.G.
-Lewis Faculty Scholar in Organizational Behavior, an endowed position in the Lewis Honors College.
-Previously, she served as the Vice President for Academic Affairs and Dean of the University for Transylvania University, a nationally ranked private liberal arts institution in Lexington, Kentucky.
+Lewis Faculty Scholar in Organizational Behavior, an endowed position in the Lewis Honors College, and currently serves as the interim dean.
+Previously, she was the Vice President for Academic Affairs and Dean of the University for Transylvania University, a nationally ranked private liberal arts institution in Lexington, Kentucky.
 She has thirty years of higher education experience with over 20 years in academic leadership positions.
 She is a U.S. Fulbright Scholar and a fellow of the American Psychological Association, the Association for Psychological Science, and the Society for Industrial-Organizational Psychology (SIOP).
 Bryan earned her B.S., M.A., and Ph.D. from The Ohio State University.

 Ask Me About...